+65 6659 8878Same-Day Quote

 Why SAC-SINGLAS Accredited Calibration Matters

-For monitoring data that feeds into HACCP records, pharma quality documentation, ISO compliance, or any client-facing report, the calibration itself needs to be traceable and defensible — not just performed.
-A SAC-SINGLAS accredited certificate demonstrates the logger was verified against a reference chain traceable to national and international standards, which is the level of documentation Singapore's regulatory and audit environment expects to see.
+For monitoring data that feeds into HACCP records, pharma quality documentation, ISO compliance, or any client-facing report, the calibration itself needs to be traceable and defensible, not just performed.
+A SAC-SINGLAS accredited certificate demonstrates the logger was verified against a reference chain traceable to national and international standards, the level of documentation Singapore's regulatory and audit environment expects.
+Unitest's SAC-SINGLAS accredited lab calibrates the full Comark range, USB, multi-channel, and wireless RF sensor nodes, with consistent, traceable certification.

 Singapore's Climate and Its Specific Effect on Sensor Drift